GoodJuJuMojo/app1/readme.md

-# Foundation for Apps Template
+# Tchalk app using Foundation for Apps

-This is the default template project for Foundation for Apps, powered by Gulp, Angular, and libsass.
-It provides you with a basic template to get started with Foundation for Apps and Angular.
+This is the Tchalk.ie app project using Foundation for Apps, powered by Gulp, Angular, and libsass.

-If you're already an Angular developer, you may instead want to install the components into your own stack using Bower: `bower install foundation-apps`

 ## Requirements